Tesla is the most widely talked about in the automotive company. Its current endeavors are continuing to put in on the fast-track to success.

 Tesla Peaks Global EV Auto Sales

-Auto sales are currently dragging in America due to COVID-19.
+Auto sales are currently dragging in America due to COVID-19, hurting manufacturers and dealers badly.
 The company made itself very clear that moving out of California will probably be best for itself.
 With a new “Gigafactory” being established in Texas, and another one in China, the US auto market might see is a shift in focus from them.
 China boasts the largest populace in the world.
 What better place to put your new automobile on the market?
 Add to that the ability to drive a 1-million mile battery.
 Make the battery cheaper and an overall drop in price for its vehicles.
 It’s no wonder we can see the company moving faster and better than the rest.

 The future continues for Tesla.
 Despite global shortcomings for all manufacturers, they seem to be the one coming out on top.
 While they have taken a drastic hit, the impact isn’t felt as hard as the rest of the industry.